Edited by: Nick Ellis

 The best part of building a free-form RTW ticket is that you can use any combination of:

 Letting the price of the ticket (miles or cash) determine your next destination could be the most affordable way to build the RTW ticket.
-While not for everyone, I do admire the people I know who have built their RTW adventure using this method truly earn their place as world explorers.
+While not for everyone, those who have managed to accomplish booking an RTW adventure using this method truly earn their place as world explorers.

-One question that may enter your mind when building a RTW ticket is whether you’ll earn miles on your journey.
-The answer is generally yes, but it is based on the airlines involved and fare classes within your itinerary.
+One question that may enter your mind when building an RTW ticket is whether you’ll earn miles on your journey.
+The answer is generally yes, but it’s based on the airlines involved and fare classes within your itinerary.

-There are several factors that determine the number of miles you earn on a RTW ticket, or even whether you’ll earn any miles on a particular flight.
+There are several factors that determine the number of miles you earn on an RTW ticket or even whether you’ll earn any miles on a particular flight.
 Those factors include:

 When booking the ticket (whether it’s with one of the airline alliances or with a third-party such as AirTreks), just let them know you want to earn miles and they’ll work with you to find flights that qualify.

-You may have to purchase a slightly higher fare to earn the most miles from your trip, but the results may be worth it.
+You may have to purchase a slightly higher fare to earn the most miles from your trip, but that may be worth it.

-Paying the extra premium to purchase a RTW ticket from one of the airline alliances may or may not be worth it to you.
-You can save money by purchasing through third-party AirTreks with minimal sacrifice.
+Paying the extra premium to purchase an RTW ticket from one of the airline alliances may or may not be worth it to you.
+You may be able to save money by purchasing through third-party AirTreks with minimal sacrifice.

 With that said, making changes appears more flexible and less costly with the airline alliances’ RTW ticket, but you’ll still have to follow their rules when building your itinerary.
 For example, you must travel in 1 direction with no backtracking, there is a restrictive number of stopovers, etc.

-AirTreks’ RTW tickets aren’t as flexible when it comes to making changes, but you can afford a few change fees and still be paying less overall.
+AirTreks’ RTW tickets aren’t as flexible when it comes to making changes, but you may be able to afford a few change fees and still pay less overall.

-Purchasing an around-the-world ticket with miles is a disappearing option; no domestic carriers even offer it anymore.
-This is most likely because you can use one-way award flights to duplicate the same itineraries (albeit probably using more miles than the flat-priced RTW tickets).
+Purchasing an around-the-world ticket with miles is becoming a disappearing option — domestic carriers do not even offer it anymore.
+This is most likely because you can use one-way award flights to duplicate the same itineraries with greater flexibility.

-If you want to purchase a RTW ticket, consider using one of the sample AirTreks itineraries that is affordably priced, and tweak it to your liking.
-Or go completely wild, and build your own free-form RTW itinerary where your destinations are determined by the cost (in points/miles/money) of the ticket.
+If you want to purchase an RTW ticket, consider using an AirTreks itinerary that is affordably priced and tweak it to your liking.
+Or go completely wild and build your own free-form RTW itinerary where your destinations are determined by the cost (in points/miles/money) of the ticket.